DanielGilbert/DanielGilbert/README.md

 - [7D Mad Rogue Kart](https://strangepeoplegames.itch.io/7d-mad-rogue-kart): My very first game and submission to the 7DRL 2023
 - [Radia](https://github.com/DanielGilbert/Radia): Radia is a directory listing server on steroids
     - [g5t.de](https://github.com/DanielGilbert/g5t.de): The repository for my private website
-- [dgMicMute](https://github.com/DanielGilbert/dgMicMute): A program which allows you to mute your microphone on Windows (now integrated in Windows inself, thus obsolete now)
+- [dgMicMute](https://github.com/DanielGilbert/dgMicMute): A program which allows you to mute your microphone on Windows (now integrated in Windows itself, thus obsolete)
 - [CommonAlertingServer](https://github.com/DanielGilbert/CommonAlertingServer): A small server, that aims to provide a unified REST Api to CAP services around the world.
 Currently, only DWD warnings are implemented.
 - [SmallTune](https://github.com/DanielGilbert/SmallTune): My very first media player I wrote in 2008.